Why this Training?

-As primary information gatherers, they conduct interviews of victims and witnesses, and make decisions on first instance arrests.
+As primary information gatherers, they must conduct preliminary interviews of victims and witnesses, and make decisions on first instance arrests.

-Time-sensitive judgments are made below levels of conscious awareness from processing sensory information and drawing on the emotions-laded memories of prior experiences.
+Time-sensitive judgments are made from processing sensory information below levels of conscious awareness and drawing on the emotions-laded memories from prior experiences.

 While gathering verbal information from victims and witnesses, uniform police must be aware that the interviewee’s perception of reality may be different from reality itself even thought they are in total belief.
 Every human being is predisposed to cognitive (heuristics) and emotional biases.